Leaves of three – Let it be – Identify Poison Ivy

 These hearty noxious plants thrive in almost any environment, and can be found in woods, wetlands, alpine deserts, and urban environments like backyards.
 If you’re riding off trail, be wary of stream beds where poison ivy thrives.
 Your best option to protect yourself is to wear long pants, long socks, and sleeved shirts.

 “Leaves of three, let it be.”
 This is generally good advice, although in some rare cases leaves of five have been reported.
-Here’s a few ways to ID your local variant of poison ivy.
+Here’s a few ways to identify poison ivy.

 - Eastern poison ivy is usually hairy, with shiny leaves budding from a single stem that grows as a rope-like vine through aerial roots.